isabelstoddart/data-structures/wa06/README.md

 After looking at the starter code and how a query for SQL is constructed, I satrted to think about what I wanted my query to do.
 Going off of my plan for the AA data I decided I wanted to query all of the unique addresses in the data.
 I did this because for my AA data plan I want to have a seperate table with just the unique addresses that can map back to the meeting data.
 To do this I wrote the query below:

+        var thisQuery = "SELECT lat,long,address FROM aalocations GROUP BY lat,long,address;";

+In this query I selected the latitude, longitude, and address from the aa locations data and grouped them by latitude, longitude, and addresses.
+This got only the unique sets of latitude, longtitude, and address.
+For my query I did not include a WHERE clause because I wanted all of the address data.
+I did not want to hone in on just one type of address so a WHERE clause was not necessary.

+The results of the query are below:

 ## Part Two